Sri Lalita Sahasranama 401-500

 Sri Lalita Sahasranama

-As She is the Mother of all mantras, hence, the supreme Isvari is called Matrka.
+As She is The Mother of all mantras, hence, the supreme Isvari is called Matrka.

 Su.
 Sam.
 (IV.
 4. 18)